Come See our New Family-Friendly Attraction! CUTTING CORNERS: A Stickwork Exhibit.

-Located in the Great Lawn area, this massive, interactive stickwork sculpture was was designed by internationally acclaimed artist, Patrick Dougherty and created from 30,000 pounds of willow during a three-week “community build.”
-Completed on January 26th, this sculpture invites visitors to wander through, admire, and become part of a living art experience!
+Located in the Great Lawn area, this massive sculpture was designed by internationally acclaimed artist, Patrick Dougherty and created from 30,000 pounds of willow during a three-week “community build.”
+Completed on January 26, 2019, visitors are invited to wander through, admire, and become part of a living art experience!

 The sculpture was named “Cutting Corners” by the artist as an ode to the five structures that intersect, creating a maze-like experience for visitors and a look reminiscent of a fortress that encourages awe and wonder.